inderjeet-singh-data/powerbi-hr-attrition-analysis/README.md

 ---

-## 🔍 Key Insights
+## 🔍 Key Attrition Drivers

 ### 1. Overtime Drives Attrition
 Employees working overtime show **30.5% attrition**, compared to **10.4% for employees without overtime**, indicating overwork as a major factor.

 ### 2. Entry-Level Compensation Risk
-Employees earning **below 5K salary show 21.8% attrition**, significantly higher than the **3.8% attrition for employees earning above 15K**.
+Employees earning below 5K have a **21.8% attrition rate**, significantly higher than the **3.8% attrition rate for employees earning above 15K**.

 ### 3. Early Tenure Risk
 Employees with **0–2 years at the company show nearly 30% attrition**, suggesting onboarding and early engagement issues.

-### 4. High-Risk Roles
+### 4. Attrition Concentrated in Specific Roles
-Certain roles such as **Laboratory Technicians and Sales Representatives** show significantly higher attrition than other positions.
+A large share of attrition comes from a small number of job roles, particularly Laboratory Technicians and Sales-related positions.
+This suggests retention issues are concentrated in operational and sales functions rather than evenly distributed across the organization.

 ### 5. Travel Requirements
-Employees who **travel frequently** have higher attrition rates compared to those who travel rarely or not at all.
+Employees who **travel frequently** show higher attrition compared to those who travel rarely or do not travel.

 ---